-It would be great if your boning knife can easily detach meat from bones, but can you really be satisfied with a kitchen tool that only does one thing well?
+It would be great if your best boning knife can easily detach meat from bones, but can you really be satisfied with a kitchen tool that only does one thing well?
 Try to look for boning knives also capable of handling regular slicing.
 They can be more useful inside your kitchen.

 The Maintenance Required for the Knife

 I don’t want to end up stuck with a boning knife that I will end up having to hone or sharpen frequently.
 Choose a best boning knife with a more durable blade – one that can go for weeks without needing to be honed and for months without needing to be sharpened.